sharktanksolutions/cryptojs-aes-php/README.md

 ## This is a fork of [brainfoolong/cryptojs-aes-php](https://github.com/brainfoolong/cryptojs-aes-php)
-### Please find the original author's license there and consider showing your gratitude:
+### Please find the full original author's license (MIT) there and consider showing your gratitude:
 [brainfoolong's Patreon](https://www.patreon.com/brainfoolong) or via [brainfoolong's PayPal](https://www.paypal.me/brainfoolong)